gongqilin/API/getting_started/request_for_an_authorization_code.md

 #### 1. BGL Login Page

 If the user has not logged in to any BGL system prior to requesting an Authorization Code, the user will be redirected to the BGL Login Page.
-The user needs to add his credentials (Simple Fund 360 Demo Account can be used here) and log in to to BGL.
+The user needs to input a username and password (Simple Fund 360 Demo Account can be used here) and log in to BGL.

-Once the user logs in to the BGL System, the user will be redirected to the API Authroization Page as explained below.
+Once the user has succesfully logged in to BGL, the user will be redirected to the API Authroisation Page as explained below.

 ![logo](../images/BGLAuthenticationScreen.png "BGL Authentication Page")